NativeScript/docs-v8/introduction.md

 ```

 - Provide a value for the `keywords`.
 Keywords can be very helpful for the discoverability of the template.
 Also, there are special keywords that could be used to make the template appear in the [NativeScript marketplace](https://market.nativescript.org/) especially and under certain conditions.
 The following keywords are supported:
-  - `ux-preview` - will add an “Preview & Vote” label on the "preview box" in the search list.
+  - `ux-preview` - will add an "Preview & Vote" label on the "preview box" in the search list.
 It will also enable email registration and voting.
 This keyword should be used when adding a "preview" of a template that is not implemented but is rather an idea.
   - `category-general` - will show the template under the "General" tab in the ["Templates" page](https://market.nativescript.org/?tab=templates).
 This is the general or basic category, used to describe "generic" functionality.
   - `category-healthcare` - will show the template under the "Healthcare" tab in the ["Templates" page](https://market.nativescript.org/?tab=templates).
 This is a special category, used to describe a template with functionality related to the healthcare industry.